Kurt von Holleben: University education

-Luther was the supervisor for Holleben's dissertation on “Drying of Gelatine” (Die Trocknung der Gelantine) for which he was awarded his Diplom-Ingenieur (Dipl.-Ing) in July 1922.
+Luther was the supervisor for Holleben's dissertation on "Drying of Gelatine" (Die Trocknung der Gelantine) for which he was awarded his Diplom-Ingenieur (Dipl.-Ing) in July 1922.

 Holleben's doctorate referees were Luther and Alfred Lottermoser|Alfred Lottermoser (17 July 1870 – 27 April 1945) known for his work on colloid chemistry (the science behind the Agfacolour colour screen).
-His thesis was “On the induced oxidation of dyes” (Über die induzierte Oxydation von Farbstoffen) for which he was awarded his certificate 16 July 1924.
+His thesis was "On the induced oxidation of dyes" (Ueber die induzierte Oxydation von Farbstoffen) for which he was awarded his certificate 16 July 1924.

 Agfacolor development

 Agfa had manufactured colour photographic glass plates since 1916; unlike the rival Autochrome process (which was launched in 1907) which used grains of potato starch, dyed in the three primary colours, to form the colour screen (or reseau), Agfa used an emulsion in which were suspended particles of resin dyed in primary colours (Kornraster).
 Agfa had acquired the patent for this process in 1910 from the Danish patent holder J. H. Christensen.